Morklympious/Morklympious.github.io/_posts/2016-06-30-Object-funsies.md

 ```

-This works because `toJSON()` is called first on `object`, since we've defined it here, it actually takes this function and uses it to output a serialized representation of the object (which we've specified to just be a stupid string that has NOTHING to do with the object.)
+Again, This works because `toJSON()`exists on `object`.
+Since we've defined it here, it actually takes this function and uses it to output a serialized return value from `toJSON()`

 ## Your brain is a little fried

 This isn't the only time javascript is gonna blow your mind. it's ridiculous how flexible this language is, man.
 I recommend you head over to [JSBin](http://jsbin.com) or some other editor and try these things out!
+And if none of them work, please tell me so I can actually fix my examples (if they're not-so-hot)

 Happy coding!